 Our founder, Dr. Deanna Martin, has served the field of developmental education for more than a quarter century.
 At the University of Missouri – Kansas City, Dr. Martin served as the Director of the Center for Academic Development, Director of the Center for Supplemental Instruction (SI), and Associate Professor in the School of Education.
 Dr. Martin created both Supplemental Instruction, SI, and its offspring, Video-Based Supplemental Instruction (VSI).
 Her scholarly and professional contributions include numerous publications, research studies, conference keynote presentations, consultations, and training workshops with faculty and staff worldwide.
 Additional publications by Martin are available at the SI/VSI website (http://www.umkc.edu/cad/si/).

-This program provides the members with their personally tailored and self-designed audio session that speaks on an individual basis.
-The session calls you by name, uses music that you select personally in the voice of a narrator also chosen by the individual.
+This program provides members with a personally tailored and self-designed audio recording that speaks directly to each individual.
+The session calls you by name, uses music that you select personally, the voice of a narrator also chosen by the individual, and much more unique choices that connect with the listener.

-The program is focused on equiping the student with the tools of relaxation, self-empowerment, self-realization, and self-efficacious coping skills, thereby further blueprinting positive structures mentally to overcome maladjusted emotive responses common in test takers of all types and backgrounds.
-A set of life skills are taught here.
-A stress free belief system becomes a part of the students inner most being.
+The program is focused on equiping the student with the tools of relaxation, self-empowerment, self-realization, and self-efficacy, coping skills, and relief from anxiety thereby blueprinting positive structures in the mind of the student.
+Anxiety is caused by “maladjusted emotive responses” unrealistic fears and the body’s responses to this fear.
+This is common in test takers of all types and backgrounds.
+Studyingme teaches a set of life skills creating a stress free internal state of being.
+This inner peace becomes a part of the students inner most being.
 Confidence and determination to succeed are now the positive beliefs the student experiences.

 Test anxiety disappeares!